tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

  Please also note that the DWD presents huge amounts of open weather data.
 The scope of this app is to poll a simple, 24 hours weather forecast from the DWD, and not more at the present time.

+ FAQ
+ ---
+ *For locations in a different time zone the day/night icons seem incorrect.*

+ The app always displays the date & time of your device (and locale).
+Example: you are in Berlin and have selected the weater for Cuba.
+The app shows you the weather in Cuba at the corresponding Berlin time and uses the day/night-icons corresponding to the Berlin time.
+Once you have travelled to Cuba and your device switched to the local time in Cuba, the app will display the weather in Cuba at the Cuba time.

  Contributing
  ------------